-CABINETS The finish on the kitchen cabinets is slightly worn.
-The cabinets are otherwise in good over the stove.
+condition.
+Ventilation in the kitchen is provided by a range hood over the stove.
 The vent is ducted to the exterior.
 The vent fan is properly installed and is performing its intended function.

-FLOORING MATERIAL The floor is covered with sheet vinyl.
+The floor is covered with hardwood.
 The floor is properly installed and is in good